Quetta To Get More Sports Complexes - UrduPoint

 Quetta To Get More Sports Complexes

-Quetta is bracing to get six more international level sports complexes and stadium to provide world class playing facilities to the masses

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ) :Quetta is bracing to get six more international level sports complexes and stadium to provide world class playing facilities to the masses.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jul, 2020 ) :Quetta is bracing to get six more sports complexes and stadium to provide world class playing facilities to the masses.

 He said that the government had allocated Rs 600 million for the construction of playgrounds in the Quetta city, adding that work on construction of playgrounds was in final stages.